Somasree12/Health-Care-Cost-Prediction/README.md

 - **Age** and **BMI** were the most important features contributing to cost predictions.
 - **Smoking** and **chronic conditions** had significant effects on higher healthcare expenses, consistent with known medical trends.
-- Ensemble methods like Random Forest performed significantly better than linear models, indicating complex nonlinear relationships in the data.---
+- Ensemble methods like Random Forest performed significantly better than linear models, indicating complex nonlinear relationships in the data.

 ---